bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 ### Using test credit cards

-The following is a list of supported gateways and a list of their test credit cards.
-These can be useful while getting your app setup.
-Check your credit card setup in both [BigCommerce](https://support.bigcommerce.com/s/article/Online-Payment-Methods#setup) and the payment gateway to make sure they are configured properly.
+The following is a list of links to the test credit card numbers for our supported gateways.
+These can be useful during the development process.
+Check your credit card setup in both [BigCommerce](https://support.bigcommerce.com/s/article/Online-Payment-Methods#setup) and the payment gateway to make sure it is configured properly.
 If the credit cards do not work or stop working, please reach out to the payment provider as these are not maintained by BigCommerce.

 * [Authorize.Net](https://developer.authorize.net/hello_world/testing_guide/)
 * [PayPal Powered by Braintree](https://developers.braintreepayments.com/guides/credit-cards/testing-go-live/php)